Cambridge Analytica: We didn't use Facebook data in Trump campaign

 Facebook and Kogan didn't immediately respond to requests for comment.

 On Sunday, Cambridge Analytica issued a statement saying that Kogan and GSR made a contractual commitment that the data was compliant with data protection legislation.
-Mitchell also reiterated during the press conference that the license was only for up to 30 million respondents in the US.
+Mitchell also reiterated during the press conference that the license was only for about 30 million respondents in the US.

 Cambridge Analytica: Everything you need to know about Facebook's data mining scandal.